ibm-cloud-docs/vmwaresolutions/shared/shared_overview.md

 ### Networking
 {: #shared_overview-specs-net}

-By default, every virtual data center comes configured with one edge gateway with five public IP addresses and one private service IP address.
-The edge gateway is customer configurable and can be customized.
+By default, every virtual data center comes configured with one advanced edge gateway with five public IP addresses and one private service IP address.
+The advanced edge gateway is customer configurable and can be customized.

 The public addresses can be used for public facing vApps for inbound or outbound public internet traffic.

-The service address can be used for access to IBM Cloud infrastructure services on the IBM Cloud internal private network, including the following services:
+The service address can be used for access to {{site.data.keyword.cloud}} infrastructure services on the {{site.data.keyword.cloud}} internal private network, including the following services:
 - NTP
 - Windows OS licensing and updates
 - Red Hat OS licensing and updates